 - Social Work Assessment Tools

-Each visual tool is explained with a template that you can edit online and download as an image, PDF or SVG which you can embed in presentations and other documents, or take printouts.
+Each visual tool below includes an editable template that you can customize online and download as an image, PDF, or SVG for presentations, reports, and case documentation.

 What is Social Work Assessment?

-A social work assessment is a systematic and comprehensive process used by social workers to gather and evaluate information about an individual, family, or community in order to understand their unique needs, strengths, challenges, and circumstances.
-Based on this assessment a plan will be devised to assist the client to overcome the challenges and issues identified.
+A social work assessment is a systematic process used to gather and evaluate information about an individual, family, or community so practitioners can understand needs, strengths, challenges, and context.
+The assessment then informs the support plan, intervention priorities, and next steps.

 Social Work Process